gh123man/Async-Channels/README.md

 See the [Examples](/Examples/) folder for real world usage.

-- [Parallel image converter](/Examples/ImageConverter/) - Saturate the CPU to convert images applying back pressrue to the input.
+- [Parallel image converter](/Examples/ImageConverter/Sources/ImageConverter/main.swift) - Saturate the CPU to convert images applying back pressure to the input.

 ## Notes